 This is so easy to make and it is a mix between cake and cookie.
 It definitely has a cookie feel but the lightness of a bake.
 A beautiful combination.
 The blueberries look great studded in the mix before and after cooking.

-If you love them hot pop them in the microwave and heat them and get them warm and gooey again.
-I love having on for pudding with a scoop of vanilla ice cream.
+If you love them hot, put them in the microwave and get them warm and gooey again.
+I love having one for pudding with a scoop of vanilla ice cream.

 This is also a great picnic and lunch box traybake.
 It stores really well and travels well too.
 If you want to move the whole thing easily, remove from the tin and allow to cool and cut up.
 Then put back in the tin to move.
 It will however be strong enough to travel just on a plate.

 I need to make this again.
-Writing it up has made me ever so ever so hungry.
+Writing it up has made me ever so hungry.

 Is it a cookie?
 Is it a traybake?